Refeeding and Mental Health Symptoms: Why You Feel Worse Before You Feel Better in Eating Disorder Recovery

 Our approach recognizes that both the body and mind must heal together.

-If you’re in Minnesota, Wisconsin, North Dakota, or Florida, and are struggling with the emotional toll of refeeding, you don’t have to go through it alone.
+If you are in Minnesota, Wisconsin, North Dakota, or Florida and are struggling with the emotional toll of refeeding, you do not have to go through it alone.

 Take the Next Step Toward Recovery

-Refeeding can feel overwhelming—but it’s also a powerful sign that healing is happening.
+Refeeding can feel overwhelming, but it can also be a powerful sign that healing is happening.

-The discomfort you feel now is not failure—it’s progress.
+The discomfort you feel now is not failure.
+It is part of the work of recovery.

-👉 Reach out to Ezer Psychotherapy today to get the support you need during recovery.
+Reach out to Ezer Psychotherapy today to get support during eating disorder recovery.

 FAQ: Refeeding and Mental Health